luvnft/podsearch/README.md

 ## Demo
 [Demo Link](https://poddley.com)

-## Showcase
+## Design timeline
 ![image](https://github.com/lukamo1996/poddley/assets/52632596/789ec1cc-5d10-4f9d-8dbc-4b5cc2c46152)

-## Design timeline
-image 1, 2, 3, 4, 5, 6

 ## Realizations
+- Safari/iOS sucks (forcing you to make apps, fuck em).
+Android at least has workarounds.
 - Don't optimize too early
 - Too much caching is bad
 - Debouncing API should be (human reaction time in ms - API latency).
-- Always rate-limit API-calls on backend
 - No amount of time optimizing backend will save you from long TTFB (Time To First Byte).
 After spending a week optimizing backend, testing out Vercel and Netlify (Pro and Free tier) trying to get speed-index below 2 seconds.
 Most was futile.
 Finally decided to try Cloudflare, went straight to 1.2 seconds.
 - Unused CSS and third-party script/services can be a pain in the ass to deal with.
 - CDN's are awesome